hendenburg/Streamira/README.md

 ## Disclaimer

 Note: The creation of streamira is in no way meant to encourage or fasciliate piracy in any way.
 The distribution of this software is with the assumption that the music utilized is properly obtained and within rights to be streamed personally.

+## Footnotes

+1. Streamira can be utilized for podcasts as well as other audio files, but it will primarily be utilized for music.

 ## Liscensure
 Under the [AGPL](https://www.gnu.org/licenses/agpl-3.0)